ALB offer awards to brain scientists who are contributing through their efforts to its mission.

 Eligibility: Brain science researchers at any career stage working at least 50% in a European institution or brain science research institution or group of eligible individuals based in Europe.

 The first call for this prize was held in 2020 (December 2019-March 2020).
-The winner will announced and celebrated at the FENS 2020 Virtual Forum.
+The winner was announced and celebrated at the FENS 2020 Virtual Forum.

 The ALBA-FKNE Diversity Prize Selection Committee is composed of: